 Saint John NeumannMission, Background, & History

 The distinctive purpose of St. John Neumann Regional School is to create Catholic-centered education enlivened by the Gospel spirit of love.
-The school community exists to maintain academic standards and to foster Catholic values in its children.
+The school community exists to maintain academic standards and to foster Catholic values and empower children to be all that they can be.

 St. John Neumann Regional School was established the year Bishop John Neumann of Philadelphia was canonized a saint of the Roman Catholic Church – 1977.
 The parishes of Assumption BVM, Sacred Heart, and St. Nicholas collaborated in a joint mission to bring Catholic Education to the youngsters and families of the area.
 The school program was accredited by the State of Pennsylvania, the Diocese of Allentown, and later in 1993 by the Middle States Association of Colleges and Schools.